ggoodman/chatgpt-app-demo/README.md

+# ChatGPT App Walkthrough

+This is a brief (but comprehensive) walkthrough of how I got my first test app running in ChatGPT's new App SDK using the [mcp-server-go](https://github.com/ggoodman/mcp-server-go) MCP Server SDK.

 ## Create and configure an Auth0 tenant

 1. Go to https://manage.auth0.com and sign up or log in.
 In the tenant selector, choose to create a new tenant.